mindscan-de/FuriousIron-HFB/README.md

 HFB Implementation - Proof of Concept

-This is a proof of concept code for a hash-function free Bloom-filter, which I use for my personally developed source code search engine.
+This is a proof of concept code for an ultra-fast and hash-function free Bloom-filter.
+I use this proof of concept for my personally developed source code search engine.

 It took me some iterations to simplify the concept of a Bloom-filter that much, that there is now basically no algorithm left.
 Calling this Hash-Free-Bloom-Filter an algorithm would overstate the two lines of implementing code but simplifying Bloom-filters down to basically two lines of code is nonetheless art.

 If you like this approach or cite it, please link back to this repository and cite this project URL using: